25Vaishnavibarge17/Python-Coding-Questions/README.md

 3) Write a Python code to remove all the blank spaces in a given string

 4) Write a Python code to reverse array using while loop

+5) Write a Python code to sort string character in ascending order